CASA-1000 in Afghanistan: How the World Bank Became the Final Beneficiary of Corruption and Extortion

-The Central Asia-South Asia power project, commonly referred to as CASA-1000, is a $1.16 billion initiative currently under construction, aimed at exporting surplus hydroelectricity from Kyrgyzstan and Tajikistan to Afghanistan and Pakistan.
-Unicon Ltd. entered into a World Bank-financed agreement with the Afghan Ministry of Energy and Water to support Afghanistan’s involvement in the broader CASA-1000 initiative.
+The Central Asia – South Asia power project, commonly known as CASA-1000, is a $1.2 billion initiative designed to export surplus hydroelectricity from Kyrgyzstan and Tajikistan to Afghanistan and Pakistan.

 _____________________